The ICO has fined Decision Technologies Limited (DTL) £90,000 for a marketing email error.

 The ICO identified DTL as the ‘instigator’ of the marketing and that, as such, it was responsible to ensure that valid consent to send the marketing emails had been obtained.

-This case shows that the ICO will go after the business that the controller of the marketing activity and the importance of carrying out due diligence on third parties providing marketing services – and not to rely exclusively on contractual arrangements.
+This case shows that the ICO will go after the business that is the controller of the marketing activity and the importance of carrying out due diligence on third parties providing marketing services – and not to rely exclusively on contractual arrangements.